 The program addresses six broader thematic areas, each of which is always closely linked to the development of local solutions through the exchange of experiences:

 The funding program is aimed at national, regional and local authorities, bodies governed by public law (e.g. regional development agencies, business support institutions, universities) and private non-profit organizations.
 The headquarters of the respective institution must be located in an EU member state, Norway or Switzerland.

 The program funds two types of activities:

-- Projects of interregional cooperation between relevant political institutions from different European countries, in which approximately four years are spent working together on a specific policy area and transferring the lessons learned from this cooperation into practice.
+- Projects of interregional cooperation between relevant political institutions from different European countries, in which cooperation on a specific policy area is carried out for approximately four years and the lessons learned from this cooperation are transferred into practice.

 - Creating online platforms of continuous learning where institutions can find solution and policy approaches in the four thematic areas as well as contact with relevant experts.

 Eligible costs include staff, administration, travel & accommodation and external consultancy/external services, and in exceptional justified cases, equipment and implementation of pilot projects.

 Funding is provided as a grant, and its amount depends on the type and scope of the project.
 The funding rate is between 70 and 80 % of the eligible project costs.

 In addition to deadlines and formal criteria (completeness and correctness of applications), sufficient coverage of European sub-regions and the involvement of relevant public administration actors must be ensured (including managing authorities of Structural Funds programs and regional development instruments and programs).